 Also read: DPR criticizes low level of safety for mining workers

 “This is very serious and extreme.
 I can’t imagine what the fate of the people of North Maluku will be in the future.
-Don’t let this hold a time bomb and at any time it could explode and there will be an extraordinary humanitarian disaster,” said the Head of the Youth, Student and Students Association of the DPP Association.
+Don’t let this hold a time bomb and at any time it might explode and there will be an extraordinary humanitarian disaster,” said the Head of the Youth, Student and Students Association of the DPP Association.
 GMNI alumni.

 In the framework of community protection, he continued, in the future his party will intensively assist the community so that they do not become the ones who are sacrificed because of the presence of extractive industries in their area.
 He ensured that he would actively monitor any mining activities that were deemed detrimental and victimizing the community.

-“We are concerned about this situation and will take steps to advocate for the interests of the community so that they truly become the center of all existing development, not the ones who are excluded or pushed aside.
+“We are concerned regarding this situation and will take steps to advocate for the interests of the community so that they truly become the center of all existing development, not the ones who are excluded or pushed aside.
 Including we will fight to restore the dignity of this area as an extraordinary producing area for spices and marine products and of course environmental sustainability for future generations,” concluded Albert.
 (Z-8)

 #Albert #Hama #Calls #Mines #North #Maluku #Time #Bombs #Humanitarian #Disasters